 Halloween is just around the clock, Thanksgiving and Christmas are bounded to come.
 Let’s celebrate this holiday season with some decorative shortbread cookies.
 Turn them into thumbprint with your favorite strawberry jam or glaze them with whipped royal icing for even more fun.
 These are so easy to do that would make you wonder “why haven’t we try it sooner”.

-Anyone would love cookie, even the not-so-sweet tooth like me.
-This cookie recipe contains just the right amount of sugar to make it sweet, but not overly sweeten.
+Anyone would love a cookie, even the not-so-sweet tooth like me.
+This cookie recipe contains just the right amount of sugar to make it sweet, but not overly sweetened.
 See what I mean?
 You can always add more sugar.

-Just a reminder to space your cookies apart, especially those with jam filling or you would ended up with bunch of cookies sticking together (like me on my first batch).
+Just a reminder to space your cookies apart, especially those with jam filling or you would end up with a bunch of cookies sticking together (like me on my first batch).